 How to make vinaigrette

 A vinaigrette is the most classic of dressings.
-Often known more commonly as French dressing, the basic dressing starts out as vinegar, oil and salt; which is really all it takes to bring a crisp lettuce, or simple salad, to life.
-It is worth remembering, however, that something so simple requires the very best ingredients to make it shine, so make sure you buy the highest quality vinegar and oil you can find.
+Sometimes known as French dressing, the basic dressing starts out as vinegar, oil and salt, which is really all it takes to bring a simple salad to life.

 Ingredients